gokhalen/fypy/README.md

 # fypy

-Dependencies: Numpy, SciPy and Json
+Dependencies: Numpy, SciPy and Json, timerit and multiprocessing

 To test the code, do the following: